Srivishnu01/aadupuliaattam/README.md

 # aadupuliaattam
 Niralkalam'21 Tamil mandram international level hackathon 2021 by GCT, covai......Topic: Online game for tamil Marabu thinnai vilaiyattu..(Aadu puli aattam)

+HOW TO RUN:
+1. CLONE THE REPO OR DOWNLOAD REPO AS .ZIP FILE
+2. OPEN page.html FILE
+3. PLAY THE GAME AS INSTRUCTED

 ஆட்ட விதிமுறைகள்